CalebHendren/ZipWritten/README.md

 ## Usage

 > **Note:** Step 1 is optional if you don't want student names and other information pre-printed on the sheets, but at that point, you may as well just merge the two single-page PDF files manually in Adobe Acrobat.
-But you can still use this if you don't like dealing with Acrobat.
+But you can still use this if you don't like dealing with Acrobat (my hatred of Acrobat is what prompted me to make this).

 ### Step 1: Create a class on ZipGrade and import a classlist from your LMS ("eLearn")
 See: [https://support.zipgrade.com/hc/en-us/articles/202512649-How-do-I-enter-edit-import-students](https://support.zipgrade.com/hc/en-us/articles/202512649-How-do-I-enter-edit-import-students)